It’s anything but black and white.

 It’s based on philosophical advice doctors get in medical school: “If you hear hoof beats think horses, not zebras.”
 That means: If you’re presented with symptoms of common diseases, think of common diseases, not infrequent ailments like carcinoid cancer, a type of neuroendocrine tumor.

 “We want doctors to think that, in addition to one of the more common illnesses, those symptoms might be caused by something rare [like carcinoid cancer].
 And that’s the zebra,” said Grace Goldstein chief operating officer of the Carcinoid Cancer Foundation.
-On the nonprofit’s Facebook page, a filter was recently posted allowing users to place zebra stripes over their profiles.
+On the nonprofit’s Facebook page, a filter was posted allowing users to place zebra stripes over their profiles.

 “It is a community.
 That’s also important,” Goldstein said.
 “But without enough awareness of the disease, there won’t be research.”